-A keen analysis of the situation indicates that during the loading and offloading process of moving hazmat from point A to B is of critical importance.
+A keen analysis of the situation indicates that the loading and offloading processes of moving hazmat from point A to B is of critical importance.
 To ensure the transit of the materials is safe, the loading and the offloading stages must consider the classification as well.
-From research on the issue, Liu et al. (2013) agree that specific training for loading and offloading is of great importance.
-Additionally, these stages set the precedence of the entire journey of the materials.
+From research on the issue, Liu, Saat, and Barken (2013) agree specific training for loading and offloading is of great importance.
+Additionally, these stages set the precedence for the entire journey of the materials.
 Notably, moving them is part of the procedure that involves the handling of the hazmat.
-Therefore, the employees loading and offloading the materials require specialized training that will provide them with the necessary skills to handle the demands of stages.
-Additionally, such employees need having the experience in the field to ensure they note any instability with the product prior and after delivery.
+Therefore, employees loading and offloading the materials require specialized training that will provide them with the necessary skills to handle the demands of each stage.
+Additionally, such employees need having experience in the field to ensure they note any instability with the product prior to and after delivery.
 In this way, they will have the ability to avert danger.

 Enhancing Safety